AmazingAng/WTF-Solidity/Languages/en/03_Function_en/readme.md

 #  WTF Solidity Tutorial: 3.
-Function type
+Function

 Recently, I have been revisiting Solidity, consolidating the finer details, and writing "WTF Solidity" tutorials for newbies.